kmautonsys/bayesSIR/README.md

 This is a data driven Bayesian forecasting model for contagious disease.
 It is written in stan, with a front end in R. It can use available data to estimate outbreak parameters, forecast future infections, and give uncertainty estimates of current and future infections.

+v1.x uses only the number of confirmed cases to infer outbreak parameters. v2.x uses both the number of confirmed cases and the number tests.

 The basic parameters are:
 - Infected Population
 - Recovered Population